A Bayesian realized threshold measurement GARCH framework for financial tail risk forecasting

-In addition, for comparison purpose EGARCH and GJR-GARCH, both with Student-t distribution, are also included.
-Further, a GARCH with historical simulation (GARCH-HS) approach is also included, where either a GJR-GARCH-t or a EGARCH-t is fit to the in-sample data, then standardised VaR and ES are estimated via historical simulation from the sample of returns (e.g. $r_1,\ldots,r_n$), standardised by dividing their GARCH-estimated conditional standard deviation, i.e., $r_t/\sqrt{\hat{h}_t}$.
-Then, forecasts of VaR, ES are found by multiplying the standardised VaR and ES estimates by the forecast $\sqrt{\hat{h}_{n+1}}$ from the GJR-GARCH-t or the EGARCH-t model.
+In addition, for comparison purposes, EGARCH and GJR-GARCH, both with Student's t distribution, are also included.
+We also include a semi-parametric filtered historical simulation approach.
+More specifically, the series of in-sample conditional volatility $\sqrt{\hat{h}_t}$ is estimated based on the fitted EGARCH-t model.
+The error quantiles and tail expectations are then estimated by computing the empirical $\alpha$ level quantile ($\hat{q}{(\alpha)}$) and empirical $\alpha$ level tail average ($\hat{c}{(\alpha)}$) of the standardized returns $r_t / \sqrt{\hat{h}_t}$.
+Finally, the $\alpha$ level VaR and ES forecasts are obtained by multiplying $\hat{q}{(\alpha)}$ and $\hat{c}{(\alpha)}$, respectively, by the volatility forecast $\sqrt{\hat{h}_{t+1}}$ from the fitted EGARCH-t model.
+The model is named as EGARCH-t-HS.
+In addition to the EGARCH-t model, we also test employing GJR-GARCH-t in the historical simulation approach (GJR-GARCH-t-HS).
 All these GARCH type models are estimated by MLE.